 Polly Leonard, Founder & Editor of Selvedge Magazin

 We ship worldwide.
-Your order will be packed within 3 days and shipped, Monday to Friday, through the Australia Post network.
+Your order will be packed within 3 days and shipped, Monday to Friday, through the Australia Post network across Australia.
+International deliveries will be shipped via DHL.
 You will receive a tracking notification via email.
-For shipping rates and more information, click here.Returns Policy
+For shipping rates and more information please visit our FAQ Page at the bottomReturns Policy

-We are happy to offer you a refund, credit or exchange for full price merchandise within 14 days of the date that your order arrives with you, sale, gently worn and promotional items are valid for credit or exchange.
-Contact customer care to arrange your return.
-For more information, click here.
+We provide refund, credit or exchange on full price merchandise within 14 days of the date that your order arrives with you.
+Sale, promotional & gently worn garments are eligible for credit or exchange only.
+To arrange a return please email email@example.com For more information, click here.

 Need some help?